+A. Possession, sale, purchase or distribution of any over-the-counter drug, herbal preparation, supplement or imitation drug or herbal preparation.

+First Offense: In-school suspension or 1-180 days out-of-school suspension.

+Subsequent Offense: 1-180 days out-of-school suspension or expulsion

-- A. Possession, sale, purchase or distribution of any over-the-counter drug, herbal preparation, supplement or imitation drug or herbal preparation. - B. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug- related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act. - C. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act. - D. As a condition of participating in extra-curricular activities and receiving a parking pass to park on school property, high school students and their parents must consent to random drug testing of the students as further defined in the policy and administrative procedures.
+B. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug- related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.

+First Offense: In-school suspension or 1-180 days out-of-school suspension.

+Subsequent Offense: 1-180 days out-of-school suspension or expulsion

+C. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.

+First Offense: 1-180 days out-of-school or suspension or expulsion.

+D. As a condition of participating in extracurricular activities and receiving a parking pass to park on school property, high school students and their parents must consent to random drug testing of the students as further defined in the policy and administrative procedures.
 (Board Policy JFCI)